AbhiAgarwal/notes/myprojects.md

 - Taking data from CrunchBase Data
 	- http://info.crunchbase.com/about/crunchbase-data-exports/
 	- Analysis on how long startups take to raise money:: focus on duration
 	- Questions like: How long do companies exist before raising money?
 How long do companies last between rounds?
 	- Further Questions: What do they spend their money on?
 Looking at past data, and average spending per engineer and rent.
 	- Clarify this: Does raising a round mean you are out of money? or just need more to grow faster?

+- Darwin's Tree of Life idea
+	- Visualizations of what species are left now comparing to what started with for each specific species?

 **Saved**